MilanPecov/15-Puzzle-Solvers/README.md

 * Total Heuristic (Default):
 This heuristic combines multiple heuristic functions—Manhattan distance, linear conflict, and walking distance—to provide a comprehensive estimate.
 This combination balances accuracy and performance, making it the default choice for solving the puzzle efficiently.

+## How to Play

+* Shuffle: Click the "Shuffle" button to shuffle the puzzle.
+* Solve: Click the "Solve" button to automatically solve the puzzle using the selected algorithm.
+* Manual Play: Click on the tiles adjacent to the empty space to move them.
+* Previous/Next Steps: After solving the puzzle, use the "Previous Step" and "Next Step" buttons to navigate through the solution steps.

+## Directory Overview

+* domain/: Contains the core logic and data structures for the puzzle game.
+* services/: Includes the algorithms and services for shuffling and solving the puzzle.
+* tests/: Contains test cases for the project.
+* ui/: Holds the graphical user interface code.